cprasmu/MotorSpeedControl/README.md

 # ESP32 Motor Speed Control with L298N and IR Sensor

 This project uses a motor & gears from a Microsoft Sidewinder force feedback wheels and an ESP32 to control a DC motor via an L298N H-Bridge, reads rotation speed from an IR sensor connected to a slotted wheel on the motor shaft, and serves a simple web interface to control motor direction and speed.
 The system accounts for an 11-slot encoder wheel and a 35:1 gearbox reduction to display the actual output shaft RPM.
+Additionally, it features a TFT display for real-time monitoring and an IR remote for wireless control.

 ## Features